Edinburg Park and Pool

 The Edinburg/Madison District Museum has been relocated to the Mill and many additional exhibits have been added to display artifacts that demonstrate the rich local history of this agricultural area.

 There are exhibits on the Civil War, as well as on the nation's first Civilian Conservation Camp, which was established just outside Edinburg.
-The main museum displays are located on the second floor, accessible by elevator, and requires a $2 donation fee.
+The main museum displays are located on the second floor, accessible by elevator and require a small donation fee.

 The 3rd floor is devoted to period clothing, military uniforms and textiles.

-The lower level, with separate outside entrances, houses (future) restaurant space with two banquet rooms.
+The lower level, with separate outside entrances, houses a wine shop and a restaurant coming soon!

 The Edinburg Mill is located in Edinburg's Historic District.
 It is designated as a Virginia Historic Landmark and is listed on the National Register of Historic Places.